barumau/panlingue/fin/K-kurse.md

 1. le no safa kamare.
 2. un kupe no hali.
-3. dul waf no niama supe.
+3. dul waf no yama supe.
 4. le no tena waf i maw. / le tena no waf i no maw.
-5. xefe niama cay a no kafe.
+5. xefe yama cay a no kafe.
 6. mame tena no waf a dul maw.